TheCakeIsNaOH/choco-remixer/README.md

 - Clone this repository
 - Chocolatey is required, make sure that it is installed and working properly.
-- Copy `personal-packages.xml.template` to `personal-packages.xml` and edit it.
+- Copy `*.xml.template` files to `*.xml` and edit them.
-    - See the file for comments about each of the options.
+    - See the files for comments about each of the options.
     - It is searched for first under `%appdata%`/`.config` in the choco-remixer folder, then it looks in the same folder that choco-remixer runs from.
 You can also provide a path to it.
 - If you are using the automatic pushing (`pushPkgs`), make sure `choco` has the appropriate `apikey` setup for that URL.
-- It is a good idea to put `personal-packages.xml` in a git repository.
+- It is a good idea to put the xml files in a git repository.

 ## Operation